DziNeIT/dzedit/README.md

 dzedit
 ======

-officially the worst text editor ever
+(un)officially the worst text editor ever

+please don't use this